 Research within the LSA is structured under the two overarching headings of History and Theory and Environment and Digital Architecture.

-History and Theory consists of two inter-related research groups that address the cultural and historical context of architecture and the visual arts.
+Architectural Humanities consists of four inter-related research groups that address the cultural and historical context of architecture and the visual arts.

 The Architectural and Urban History Group investigates historic and developing architecture in relation to cities and urban contexts, with an international perspective and a developing emphasis on heritage.